 - There are rules about the catch composition per 24 hours;

 In June 2011, the European Commission put forward a proposal to introduce a landing obligation.
 The main reason for this was that discards were seen as a wasteful practice.
-Since then, the European Council of Ministers and the European Parliament have been negotiating about how best to put this proposal into practice.
 In February 2013, the European Parliament and the European Council voted in favour of a landing obligation (discard ban).

 Research into discards and the landing obligation